 Percy turned the spot light back on but did not shine it in the direction of the cutting torch, guessing that scavengers in a place like this would prefer to be left alone.
 A moment later the Prospect was slowly motoring past a low barge half loaded with a mound of rusting steel.

 They spent the entire night pinging their way through the densely polluted surface water with the Gnat following dutifully behind.
-Percy instinctively was feeling uncomfortable about the racket the two ships were making, especially since every ping told anyone within a 10, maybe even 20, mile radius precisely where they were.
-And of course even at a near-idle, the Gnat’s diesel—which Shakes was now running again—growled loudly with sympathetic vibrations reflected back from the abandoned ship hulls surrounding them.
+Percy instinctively felt uncomfortable about the racket the two ships were making, especially since every ping told anyone within a ten, maybe even twenty, mile radius precisely where they were.
+And, of course, even at a near-idle, the Gnat’s diesel—which Shakes was now running again—growled loudly, with sympathetic vibrations from the abandoned ship hulls surrounding them.
 Captain Percy reassured herself that they were far off any routine shipping lanes, and most vessels would steer around this patch they had chosen to plunge into.
-This refuse patch that was more and more appearing to be quite a massive obstacle to make one’s way across.
+This refuse patch, which increasingly appeared to be quite a massive obstacle.

 The boats were still on the surface, and Percy was still standing on the bridge of the Prospect, when the morning sun eased itself up over the eastern horizon.
 Its long red rays ignited the landscape of black hulks around them until it looked like boats were stirring the dead waters of an underworld lake of blood.